casper-ecosystem/cep-78-enhanced-nft/tutorials/standard-migration-tutorial.md

 **Important Notes**:

-- If an account attempts to install a second CEP-78 contract instance with the same collection name, it will overwrite the NamedKey entry under which the access URef is written.
-Losing the access URef will prevent the account from adding newer versions, i.e., upgrading that particular instance of CEP-78.
-For more details, see the [README](../README.md#new-in-version-11).
-- When installing a new version of the CEP-78 contract, you do not need to specify all the runtime arguments needed during the initial installation of version 1.0.0, such as `total_token_supply`, `ownership_mode`, etc.
+- When upgrading by installing a new version of the CEP-78 contract, you do not need to specify all the runtime arguments needed during the initial installation of version 1.0.0, such as `total_token_supply`, `ownership_mode`, etc.

 **Example command to upgrade to v1.1.1:**